billbuchanan/csn09112/week02_ids/lab/README.md

 ![Lab](https://github.com/billbuchanan/csn09112/blob/master/week02_ids/lab/graphics/web02.png)

-From Windows 7, open up a browser, and connect to the Web server on Ubuntu.
+From Windows 7, open up a browser and connect to the Web server on Ubuntu.

 | | |
 |-|-|